patrickbwarren/transam-triton/TRIMCC.md

 out, another fleet doesn't appear - this seems to be a bug.
 Apart from this it's surprisingly good!

-The above are also implemented as `make tapes` target in the Makefile.

 ### Triton ROM dumps

 ROM dumps for the Triton L7.2 Monitor and BASIC, and TRAP (Triton